d-duan/fw13-ryzen7640-diy/README.md

 > You will need another Windows machine to create a bootable usb

 Follow FW's official [guide](https://guides.frame.work/Guide/Windows+11+Installation+on+the+Framework+Laptop+13+(AMD+Ryzen%E2%84%A2+Series)/214) and make a bootable usb with the LTSC image using Rufus to bypass the network requirement (AMD build specific).\
+Refer to [this thread](https://community.frame.work/t/solved-usb-audio-problems-with-framework-16/60636) for a potential audio issue & fix.